gauravleo40/Data-Science-Content-for-beginners/Python Programming/08 Tuples as data structures.md

 Why not just write `fixed_rate = 7.5`?

-You certainly can—and in many cases, that’s the better choice.
+You certainly can and in many cases, that’s the better choice.

 But tuples, even single-item ones, are useful when: